01494 461367 (Refuge) 01494 449922 (Community Based Services) enquiries@wycombewomensaid.org.uk

 The following YouTube clip, made in conjunction with Buckinghamshire County Council, provides information about the different services that Wycombe Women’s Aid (and Aylesbury Women’s Aid) are able to provide.
 It also explains what somebody can do if they think somebody they know is experiencing domestic violence.

 Wycombe Women’s Aid is a gender-specific service, supporting all women survivors of domestic violence.
 Wycombe Women’s Aid is committed to promoting equality and diversity within the services we deliver to survivors of domestic violence.
-This includes making our refuge, outreach and IDVA services inclusive.
+This includes making our refuge and community based services inclusive.
 We recognise that lesbian, bisexual and trans* women may also be subject to violence and abuse from their current or former partner and all of our support services are accessible to, and available for, lesbian, bisexual and trans* women.

 *Wycombe Women’s Aid is also committed to challenging homophobia, biphobia and transphobia within our service provision.